-Aunice Reed has a M.A. in Marriage and Family Therapy from Touro University.
-She has a M.S. in Addiction Counseling and B.A. in Psychology.
+Aunice Reed, M.A. in Marriage and Family Therapy from Touro University, M.S. in Addiction Counseling and B.A. in Psychology, Clinical Track.

 The Great Limbic Lobe

 Residing deep within the brain's center, lay a group of closely associated structures most noted for governance of emotion, sensation and motivation.
 These structures are collectively referred to as the “limbic system,” a label first coined in the 1950's by American doctor and neuroscientist Paul MacLean, who is also well-known for development of the Triune Brain Model.
 The limbic system, responsible for autonomic nervous system functioning, is necessary for control and regulation of vital survival mechanisms of hunger, thirst, heart rate, temperature and more.
 So it is with good reason that these structures are set deep inside the midbrain, as they are well protected in this region.

 Paul Broca, a neurologist, first established the term “limbic” in 1878 when he began to refer to the parahippocampal and cingulate gyri as the “great limbic lobe.”
 He attributed the name limbic to describe the arching border area of the cortex, as it is comprised of both structures.
 At the time he did not elaborate on the purpose or functioning of these structures, but only noting their shape and presence.
 Broca also understood this distinctive area of the brain exists in all mammals.